Hello DISE Instructors! We have created this page to help provide all the information you need to successfully teach a course in our Department.

 McGill University course lecturers are expected to know about their Students' Rights and Responsibilities in order to ensure that reciprocal respect and a positive learning environment are fostered.

-Please pay particular attention to policies specified in the Green Book, especially those policies which relate to teaching and learning.
+Please pay particular attention to policies specified in the Handbook, especially those policies which relate to teaching and learning.

-Please refer to the Student Rights and Responsibilities handbook: The Green Book for information.
+Please refer to the The Virtual Handbook on Student Rights and Responsibilities for information.